 The range of support and assistance that we can provide for disabled students.

 An explanation of the Disabled Students’ Allowances (DSAs), and how to go about applying for them.

 You may be entitled to assistance from support workers to include note-takers, readers, library help, and mentors.

-The university has a suite of assistive technology systems to enable disabled students to carry out their studies and achieve their academic goals
+The University has a suite of assistive technology systems to enable disabled students to carry out their studies and achieve their academic goals

 Disclosing a disability

-The disability and learning support disclosure, consent and data protection statement.
+Information about disclosure, consent and data protection statement.

 Reasonable adjustments (including exam arrangements)

 Adjustments can be made for students with disabilities, including Specific Learning Difficulties such as dyslexia, dyspraxia and dyscalculia, mental health difficulties, autism or Asperger's and other long term health conditions.

 A checklist to help you prepare for the transition to University, including how to apply for accommodation, a useful contact list and general living tips.